d4rsh4n/Breakthrough-FullStack/README.md

 # Cafe Menu Project - FreeCodeCamp

-This is a simple Cafe Menu built using HTML and CSS as part of FreeCodeCamp's Responsive Web Design course.
+This is a simple Cafe Menu built using HTML and CSS as part of FreeCodeCamp's Responsive Web Design course..

 ## Files
 - `index.html`: Main HTML structure